RobinSchmidt/Bitwig-RobsProjects/Projects/2025-FirstTrack/ReadMe.txt

   they are running at 44.1 and others at 48?
 That would explain the detuning.
 But I don't think, it's that.
 The other Surge instances are not detuned.
 It may be an issue with the patch.

 - The end is too abrupt.
 Maybe put a long reverb-tail on the final brass note.
-Maybe make the outro one bar longer (if so, adjust the 303 sweepdown automation accordingly).
+And or maybe hold it longer and pitchbend it down one ocatve at the end.

 - Elektrobeat part needs snare or clap , maybe

+- Try to invert the polarity of the bass to see if this fits better with the bassdrum.
+Maybe try to phase-align bass and bassdrum - maybe in Surge, we cand adjust the oscillator phase? ...but it when it's aligned for one note, it may not be for another - so maybe using ducking and/or highpassing the bass by the kick is better.

 - Maybe in some parts, a HiHat would be nice.
 And/or a clap or snare.